Juliana9417/Final_Project/README.md

 ---

 #### Sumber
 Caruana, R. & Niculescu-Mizil, A., 2006.
 An empirical comparison of supervised learning algorithms.
-Proceedings of the 23rd International Conference on Machine Learning, pp.161-168. doi: 10.1145/1143844.1143865.
+Proceedings of the 23rd International Conference on Machine Learning, pp.161-168. doi: 10.1145/1143844.1143865. <br>
 Powers, D. M., 2011.
 Evaluation: From Precision, Recall and F-Measure to ROC, Informedness, Markedness & Correlation. [online] Available at: https://doi.org/10.48550/arXiv.2010.16061 [Accessed 16 July 2024].